jlangch/venice/doc/readme/ipc.md

 ## Hybrid Encryption

-The hybrid encryption model takes the symmetric encryption to a higher level by using asymmetric encryption to securely establish symmetric keys.
+The hybrid encryption model takes the symmetric encryption to the next level by using asymmetric encryption to securely establish symmetric keys.
 Thus providing authentication between the two parties that exchange keys.